UQ-Exeter Institute joint PhD

 About this scholarship

-The University of Queensland and the University of Exeter are seeking exceptional students to join a world-leading, cross-continental research team tackling major challenges facing the world’s population in global sustainability and wellbeing as part of the QUEX Institute.
-The joint PhD program provides a fantastic opportunity for the most talented doctoral candidates to work closely with world class research groups and benefit from the combined expertise and facilities offered at the two institutions.
-This prestigious program provides full tuition fees, stipend and travel and development funding to the successful applicants.
+The joint PhD program provides a fantastic opportunity for the most talented doctoral students to work closely with world-class research groups and benefit from the combined expertise and facilities at both institutions.
+This prestigious program will provide you with a full tuition fee scholarship, a living allowance stipend, travel and development allowance, and a Research Training Support Grant.

 Projects are available from the following priority themes: